 I often wondered why so many women go for ‘bad boys’: it’s because in taming the bad boy, they show their prowess, not just as women, but over men.
 ‘See, he may be the toughest guy in town, but I whistle, he comes.’

 Duterte is not governing despite women.
 He is not popular despite women.
 He is doing both because of women and because he exemplifies the kind of tough, masculine, no-nonsense leader that they believe the Philippines needs.

 Restore order.
 Fix corruption.
 Clean up the streets.
 For goodness’ sake, a woman can’t walk to work without tripping over druggies.
 Rape is everywhere.
 Lawlessness.
 Men must do their job.
 Get to it.

 Duterte personifies the idealised role of the Filipino man as defender of the family: go and sort this bloody mess out.
 Fix it.
 Make the house safe again.
-The price of lionesses call on the alpha lion to do the job.
+The pride of lionesses call on the alpha lion to do their duty.

 An alternative illustration of the consequences of matriarchy.

 Gender in the Philippines does not, in any way, work against women: it works for them.